eduardtomasek/codex-dev-stack/README.md

 - the image installs the main tools
 - [`docker-compose.yml`](./docker-compose.yml) passes provider settings through environment variables
 - the entrypoint configures Codex for the selected provider
+- the entrypoint wires managed MCP servers for GrepAI, Serena, GitNexus, and optional AgentMemory
 - the entrypoint installs bundled skills into the user's home directory
 - the persistent `ai-dev-home` volume keeps login state and user config between runs
 - when the container starts directly inside a Git repository, it can automatically prepare the GrepAI project config